 Before you begin writing content, determine how the blog will tie into your marketing strategy.
 Host a meeting with your team to consider the short and long-term goals of the blog.
-The first question you should ask is “what do we hope to achieve through our marketing efforts?”
+The first question you should ask is “What do we hope to achieve through our marketing efforts?”

 Create a list of 3-5 priorities for your nonprofit blog.
-Tactical goals include building brand awareness, attracting volunteers, increasing fundraising, encouraging email signups, among others.
+Tactical goals include building brand awareness, attracting volunteers, increasing fundraising, and encouraging email signups, among others.
 Consider the following examples:

 - If increasing your ranking on search engine result pages is a priority for your nonprofit, you should strive to include targeted keywords in your blogs.

 - If your nonprofit wants to decrease bounce rates, you should focus on displaying a pop-up with downloadable content when a user is about to leave a blog post.

 - If generating donations is of high importance, your blog should explain the need for funding and highlight your impact.

 This process will help your team determine its short and long-term goals.
 After carefully considering your objectives, you’re ready to create a content strategy that will drive your nonprofit’s objectives.

 A content strategy defines content-related decisions, including which blog posts you’ll write and when.
 Once you determine your goals, consider how content will fit into your marketing funnel.
 Which topics should be addressed at the top of the funnel to raise awareness?
 What subjects need to be covered to facilitate conversions?

 Making a content strategy that works for your nonprofit will help you to create consistently strong content.
 Let’s review the three main elements of a content strategy that are especially important for nonprofit blogs: